 Breast self-exams should be done monthly by individuals.
 A clinical breast exam should be done by a provider for women of all ages during a regular physical.
 The recommendations for a mammogram have changed over the years for age and frequency with research.
 Most experts and our providers recommend that women age 40-49 make an informed decision with a provider to decide when and how often a mammogram should be done.
 A provider can help evaluate patient and family history and other health risk factors to determine if annually is best.
 Women age 50+ should have a mammogram on a regular annual basis and consult with a provider for any questions.
 A breast MRI or ultrasound may also be ordered by your provider for individuals with high risk and is used for follow-up to abnormal mammograms for better diagnosis and staging.

-This year, we hope that women in our community were able to take advantage of the annual “Brake for Breakfast” event held on the morning of October 3rd.
+This year, we hope that women in our community were able to take advantage of the annual “Brake for Breakfast” event.
 Our regional Hospital Cooperative and 14 area hospitals participate to reach over 10,000 people throughout Southeast Idaho for this one-day event.
-Please use the information you receive as the opportunity to learn more about breast cancer and your possible risks.
-Discuss this with your provider to make sure you get screenings scheduled as appropriate this fall.
-The Portneuf Medical mobile mammography bus is available locally at the Power County Family Clinic (502 Tyhee Ave), during hospital construction, on the 1st Tuesday of each month- please call 208-226-3200 to schedule your appointment!
+Please use the information you received to learn more about breast cancer and your risks and get screened.
+The Portneuf Medical mobile 3D mammography bus is available locally at the Power County Family Clinic (502 Tyhee Ave) on the 1st and 3rd Tuesday of each month- please call 208-226-3200 to schedule your appointment!